abhiKohar/weather-bot/README.md

 ## Overview

-This is a weather bot to send daily weather updates to an email list using AWS Lamda, Amazon SES and python
+This is a weather bot to send daily weather updates to an email list using AWS Lamda, Amazon SES and python.

 ## Technology Stack